Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 There's more still, though; as well as markup, Jekyll lets you write dynamic content, for example, listing all blog posts on a page, using [liquid](https://jekyllrb.com/docs/liquid/).
 This functionality is a little trickier than writing markdown posts, but you can get loads of information at the jekyll site.

 ## How can I do this?
-Building a site with Jekyll, Minimal Mistakes ang Github Pages has been a relatively easy and fun learning experience; if you're ready to do the same, the following should summarise all the separate things you'll need to learn and do.
+Building a site with Jekyll, Minimal Mistakes and Github Pages has been a relatively easy and fun learning experience; if you're ready to do the same, the following should summarise all the separate things you'll need to learn and do.

 ### Working to your theme

-I'd recoimmend starting with an overview of Jekyll via their own [documentation](https://jekyllrb.com/docs/); don't start yet though, before you get too bogged down think about picking a [theme](http://jekyllthemes.org/) if you want one.
+I'd recommend starting with an overview of Jekyll via their own [documentation](https://jekyllrb.com/docs/); don't start yet though, before you get too bogged down think about picking a [theme](http://jekyllthemes.org/) if you want one.

 {% include figure image_path="/assets/images/posts/first_post/jekyll_themes.jpg" alt="Jekyll Themes screenshot" caption="Jekyllthemes.org has a large selection of themes you can browse.
 Once you've chosen a theme you can head over to its web page and find out how best to use it." %}

 Now you've picked a theme, it's time to read the documentation for that theme; this will add to your Jekyll knowledge and may actually affect the way you think about your site.
-If there are some base or default files for your theme, **get them now** these will invariably make your like a *lot* easier.
+If there are some base or default files for your theme, **get them now** these will invariably make your life a *lot* easier.
 Now you have a feel for your theme, it's probably time to reate your blog; Jekyll makes [site creation](https://jekyllrb.com/docs/) incredibly easy.

 Now think about your design and get writing some basic content; your mileage will vary heavily here depending on your theme, but I installed Jekyll to a local machine for this part of development to get the basic site together.
 To host on Github Pages, make sure you include your theme **remotely**, meaning you don't download the theme to your machine, but include it in your Jekyll config file for loading at build time.